HiddenHosts Logo

 - >200ms: You need a gaming VPN.

-Don't let lag ruin your PvP.
-A 50ms reduction can mean the difference between potting in time or dying.
+A 50ms reduction can be the difference between potting in time or dying.

-If you are still experiencing issues even with a VPN, check our general Connection Troubleshooting Guide for other potential fixes.
-Once your connection is stable, find the best server for your region in our Top 5 Server Ranking.
+Still stuck even with a VPN?
+See our Connection Troubleshooting Guide for other fixes, and once your connection is stable, find the best server for your region in our Top 5 Server Ranking.

 Frequently Asked Questions